agda/agda/doc/user-manual/tools/command-line-options.rst

      Show just the version number.

+.. option:: --print-agda-app-dir

+     .. versionadded:: 2.6.4

+     Outputs the (:envvar:`AGDA_DIR`) directory containing Agda's
+     application configuration files, such as the ``defaults`` and ``libraries`` files, as described in :ref:`package-system`.

 .. option:: --print-agda-dir

      .. versionadded:: 2.6.2

+     Alias of :option:`--print-agda-data-dir`.

+.. option:: --print-agda-data-dir

+     .. versionadded:: 2.6.4

-     Outputs the root (:envvar:`AGDA_DIR`)
-     of the directory structure holding Agda's data files such as core libraries, style files for the backends etc.
+     Outputs the root of the directory structure holding Agda's data files such as core libraries, style files for the backends, etc.

 .. option:: --transliterate